 Q: Can OpenClaw alternatives run locally?

 A: All seven alternatives listed run locally or can be self-hosted.
 ZeroClaw and nanobot are designed specifically for local deployment with minimal dependencies.
-AionUi and OpenWork also store data locally by default.
+Hermes Agent and AionUi also store conversation data locally by default.

 Q: Do safer AI agents limit functionality?

 A: Safety features can restrict some capabilities.
 Containerized agents may have limited filesystem access.
-Rule-based systems like SafeClaw cannot handle free-form creative tasks.
+Containerized agents may have limited filesystem access by default.
 However, for many automation use cases, such as file organization, news summarization, and scheduled tasks, these limitations don’t reduce practical utility.

 Q: Are open-source AI agents suitable for production use?

 A: Several of these tools are used in production environments.
 ZeroClaw’s trait-based architecture and memory system are designed for reliability.
 TinyClaw’s file-based queue prevents race conditions in multi-agent setups.
-OpenWork includes permission approval flows suitable for team use.
+Hermes Agent’s approval flows provide explicit human sign-off on sensitive actions before the agent proceeds.

 Q: What is the difference between permission control and sandboxing?